joshtynjala/optimizing-performance-for-the-flash-platform/minimizing-cpu-usage.md

 `Event.ENTER_FRAME` events again, and the keyboard correctly controls the movie clip.
 Note: If a display object is removed from the display list, setting its reference to `null` after removing it does not ensure that the object is frozen.
-If the garbage collector doesn’t run, the object continues to consume memory and CPU processing, even though the object is no longer displayed.
+If the garbage collector doesn't run, the object continues to consume memory and CPU processing, even though the object is no longer displayed.
 To make sure that the object consumes the least CPU processing possible, make sure that you completely freeze it when removing it from the display list.
 Starting with Flash